Mylar bags are the best “Do It Yourself” containers for storing dry foods in long-term storage.

 Use Mylar, food-grade pales, and oxygen absorbers together for maximum protection against bugs (all stages of life), oxygen, moisture, light, and physical damage.

-Warning: Dry foods stored Oxygen-free in Mylar bags should be 10% or less in moisture content to avoid anaerobic bacteria or food poisoning such as botulism.
+Warning: Dry foods stored Oxygen-free in Mylar bags should be 10% or less moisture content to avoid anaerobic bacteria or food poisoning such as botulism.
 A rare but deadly food poisoning.